 Next is a video of the viewpoint taken during the recent visit.

 From there we did the boardwalk loop, said hi to the pupfish at their pool, then back to the car and a 5 minute drive to Crystal Reservoir.
 As always, the reservoir is a pleasant place to be at and this time with its autumnal skies it made for a wonderful atmosphere.

 By the side of the reservoir there is a road that goes to what I call a 'woodland' with seemingly more trees and foliage than elsewhere at AM.
-In the header image to this piece I'm on the road pointing at Shadow Mountain.
-Beyond me in the distance you can see the treeline.
+In the header image to this piece I'm on the road pointing at Shadow Mountain and in the distance you can see the treeline.
 You can see the trees nearer in the next image.
 I lent Dave one of my hats - which I then gave to him since I have another one - and while I took the picture he said in a nearly convincing accent, "Have you seen any dingoes?"
-I guess he was feeling his Aussie self.
+I guess he was feeling his Aussie self with the hat.
 No, he's not originally from Australia, unless unbeknownst to me the state of Kansas had a colony of Australian expats at one time.
 And no, there are no dingoes at Ash Meadows. :-)